Rimmy50/LedOnOff/README.md

-# Backend for Controlling an LED Strip
+# Backend for Controlling a WS2812B LED Strip

 ### Setup